beemarie/knative-lab/workshop/exercise-5/README.md

 	while sleep 0.5; do curl "$MY_DOMAIN/1"; done
 	```

-6. We should see that the curl requests are routed approximately 90/10 between the two applications.
+6. We should see that the curl requests are routed approximately 90/10 between the two revisions.
 Let's kill this process using `ctrl + c`.

 Congratulations!
 You've completed the lab!
 If you have tons of time left over, and are interested in diving deeper, we've included 2 advanced exercises you could complete.